Topscientist/topscientist/README.md

 - 💬 Ask me about... **Anything (Cough, Well, Most Things, Yknow, Cough)**...

 - 📫 How to reach me:
 - Want To Reach Out?
-Contact me via the Arty's Moderation Discord Server!
+Seems random, but pick a pinned repo and start a discussions convo :]

 **Staus Updates, Coding Updates Ect.**